Introduction to Statistics

 ANALYZE state

-When executing the ANALYZE statement, you can view the current state of ANALYZE using the following SQL statement:
+When executing the ANALYZE statement, you can view the current state of ANALYZE using SHOW ANALYZE STATUS.

 Starting from TiDB v6.1.0, the SHOW ANALYZE STATUS statement supports showing cluster-level tasks.
 Even after a TiDB restart, you can still view task records before the restart using this statement.
 Before TiDB v6.1.0, the SHOW ANALYZE STATUS statement can only show instance-level tasks, and task records are cleared after a TiDB restart.